What Premier League games are free to air? Where to watch free games

 The Premier League is back with more live coverage than ever before including fixtures on free-to-air TV

-Are you even close to being ready for the amount of live Premier League football in the next few weeks?
-I didn’t think so.
+Plenty of drama, unexpected results and countless talking points have ensured the Premier League is truly back, and a huge chunk of games will be broadcast on free-to-air TV for the first time in the league’s history.

+BBC broadcast their first live Premier League game at the weekend, Bournemouth v Crystal Palace, to a peak audience of 3.9million, while Sky’s free-to-air Pick TV channel boasted Everton v Liverpool and 5.5 million tuned in on Sunday to soak it up.

-Six weeks, nine rounds of Premier League fixtures, 92 games to be played this month and through to the end of July.
-That would already equate to a hefty output on TV under normal circumstances but, of course, we’re not in normal circumstances.
+By the time the season is etched into the history books, nine rounds of Premier League fixtures will have been played by the end of July.
+Under normal circumstances, a solid number of those games would’ve been viewable on subscription channels but, of course, we’re not in normal circumstances.

 Every single game will be shown live in some shape or form, with a third of those games to be shown on free-to-air channels – an unprecedented move for the most lucrative football division in the world.